 There could be different reasons why a person develops brief psychotic disorder.
 The cause of a psychotic episode will depend on the affected person’s unique situation.

-Some circumstances and situations that may cause a person to suffer from brief psychotic disorder include:
+There are circumstances that place a person at higher risk of suffering from brief psychotic disorder.
+Some circumstances and situations that may cause a person to suffer from psychosis include:

 - Severe depression